Do we really understand what quality-of-life affects pain has on a person who we see regularly for their opioids?

 Findings published in the Journal of Affective Disorders related to a survey of adults with anxiety or a mood disorder showed that over half cope with chronic pain.

 It seems that the dual burden of chronic physical conditions and mood and anxiety disorders is a significant and growing problem.
 Treatments such as rehab programs are now rampant across the US.
 Dual Diagnosis Treatment in Los Angeles is expertly handled by Method Treatment, where they address both addiction and co-occurring mental health disorders with a holistic approach.
+People who are addicted to drugs or alcohol need to be in an alcohol and drug-free environment with people who will hold them accountable for their goal of getting off drugs.
+Find a center for rehab in thailand that has great facilities to help your body and mind relax during the treatment.

 Here’s what the survey found: